jiahuithegrey/hw17-nosql-workout-tracker/README.md

 ## Development
 * Utilize MongoDB and Mongoose Schema to create, edit and get data
-* Create api routes and html routes to make the application function
+* Create API routes and HTML routes to make the application function

 ## Credits
 University of Washington Coding Bootcamp faculty